 This brings us to some interesting questions involving the relationship of testosterone-related drive for dominance and the Myers-Briggs personality types.
 For one, I think this issue of dominance could play a confounding role with respect to any of the Myers-Briggs preferences.
 A drive for dominance could feasibly make one more likely to see oneself as an Extravert rather than Introvert, a Thinker rather than Feeler, or a Judger rather than Perceiver.

-Extraversion is often associated with assertiveness.
-But this has more to do with interpersonal assertiveness, which, as we will see, is only one sort of dominance-seeking.
-Myers-Briggs Thinking might also be conflated with dominance, since Thinkers are sometimes painted as more independent and less concerned with achieving consensus.
-Finally, Judging types, who are outwardly more firm and imposing, might also be construed as more dominant.
-In sum, it seems rather easy to imagine how ETJs might seek dominance, such as by working their way up the corporate or political ladder.
-Imagining how an Introvert, especially an Intuitive Introvert (IN), might do so, however, can seem more difficult.
+Myers-Briggs Thinking (T) might also be conflated with dominance, since Thinkers are often viewed as more independent and less concerned with achieving consensus.
+Finally, Judging (J) types, who are outwardly more forceful and less malleable, might also be construed as more dominant.
+It’s easy to imagine, for instance, how an ENTJ might seek dominance by working their way up the corporate or political ladder.
+Imagining how an INFP, might do so, however, is more difficult.

-Since the common understanding of dominance is closely associated with common conceptions regarding extraverts, I suggest that for Introverts, especially IN types, it might be better to understand dominance-seeking in terms of their striving for eminence.
+Since the colloquial understanding of dominance is closely intermingled with Extraversion, I suggest that for Introverts, it might be better to understand dominance-seeking in terms of striving for eminence.
 Eminence involves being recognized for excellence or superiority in one’s chosen work.
-Understood this way, we can more readily envision how ambitious striving might occur in equal proportions among Introverts and Extraverts.
+Understood this way, we can more readily envision how achievement-striving might occur in similar proportions among Introverts and Extraverts.

-In striving for eminence, some IN types, such as INTJs, might opt for a more traditional career path.
+In striving for eminence, some personality types, such as INTJs, might opt for a more conventional career path.
 They might, for instance, aspire to become eminent scientists, physicians, or university faculty.
-Other IN types, including INFPs, INTPs, and INFJs, seem more prone to struggle when it comes to finding a clear path toward eminence.
-Often seeing themselves as independent artists, theorists, or investigators, these types often feel compelled to pave their own path.
-This can be a difficult road, however, since it is devoid of preset criteria for evaluating and recognizing individual achievement.
+INTPs, by contrast, may struggle more with finding a ready path to eminence.
+Often seeing themselves as independent investigators or innovators, they are deeply compelled to pave their own path.
+Doing so can be difficult, however, as the unconventional path lacks ready criteria for evaluating and recognizing eminence.
 The open-endedness of such a path can be another challenge, as can making it profitable.

-It is no wonder, then, that ambitious IN types commonly report frustration in their work life.
-They may be incredibly driven and ambitious, but find themselves feeling enervated or disillusioned when “the system” or society seems to have no clear place for their combination of talents and interests.
-In response, others may advise INs to get a “real job” and to stop being so idealistic.
-Or, INs may try to deny their personal need for external feedback and convince themselves that intrinsic satisfaction should be enough.
-But either of these options can ultimately seem inadequate to them.
-The first can feel like a compromise or “selling out” of their need to act in accordance with their personality type and to pursue their personal interests, whereas the second may compromise their felt need to receive external feedback, validation, and recognition.
-Per the above discussion, the latter may be a particularly difficult issue for a large number of IN males.
+It is no wonder, then, that ambitious introverts commonly report frustration in their work life.
+They may be incredibly driven and committed to their passion, but find themselves feeling enervated or disillusioned when “the system” or society seems to have no clear place for their combination of talents and interests.
+In response, others may advise them to get a “real job” and to stop being so idealistic.
+Introverts may also downplay their need for external validation and try to convince themselves that intrinsic satisfaction should be enough.
+Unfortunately, none of these options is optimal for introverts, who want to be recognized and rewarded for pursuing their passion in a way that feels authentic to them.